 The capability to create genuinely effective skin gummies exists today, but the next generation of innovation is emerging:

-3D-printed gummies that allow complex internal architectures with isolated ingredient chambers.
-Edible coating technologies using food-grade polymers like shellac or zein to create additional oxygen barriers.
+3D-printed gummies with complex internal architectures and isolated ingredient chambers.
+Edible coating technologies using food-grade polymers like shellac or zein for additional oxygen barriers.
 Probiotic-friendly matrices using resistant starches and modified pectins that maintain bacterial viability without refrigeration.
 Time-release systems using pH-sensitive or enzyme-sensitive polymers to control exactly when and where actives are released.

 At KorNutra, we're actively developing several of these